jimkang/videowall-seekbar/README.md

   - `el`: Returns the seekbar's DOM element.
   - `getValue`: Returns' the seekbar's current value.
   - `setValue(value, originData)`: Sets the seekbar's value. `originData` is anything you want it to be.
 It will be passed through to the `onValueChange` callback if there is one.
 You don't have to provide one.
 Its primary intended purpose is for a client to be able to tell which `onValueChange` calls were triggered by the client itself.
+  - `render`: Renders the seekbar's current state.
+The seekbar intentionally does not do this automatically when you set the value so you can control when the DOM is updated.
+If you want it to render every time the value changes, call this in your `onValueChange` responder.

 Seekbar instances emit a `usersetvalue` event whenever the user changes the value via the UI.